rbadrinath/FCP/SCRIPT/SCRIPT.md

 ## Objective
   This is motivation for students about why program.
 ## One way to look at Programming in general
-  * The idea is that we would like to codify an activity, an algorithm.
+  * The idea is that we would like to codify an activity, write an algorithm.
-  To seed that idea we take simple mathematical examples.
-  * Understand what an algorithm is
-  * Write some common algorithms in as clear a way as possible
-  * eg. GCD and LCM

-## Examples
   * The algorithmic approach
     * Computers for Data Processing and Numerical Computation
     * Symbolic Computation

+## Examples
+  To seed that idea we take simple mathematical examples.
+  * Understand what an algorithm is
+  * Write some common algorithms in as clear a way as possible eg GCD and LCM
-  * See how we go from algorithm to code in these two examples:
+  * See how we go from algorithm to code in these two C examples:
     * gcd.c
     * lcm.c